deepanshs/mrsimulator/docs/user_guide/method/method.rst

      - 0
      - –1

 The single transition in the heteronuclear two-spin (:math:`^2\text{H}`-:math:`^1\text{H}`) triple-quantum spectrum is unaffected by the dipolar and quadrupolar frequency anisotropies.

 Affine Transformations
 ----------------------

 The ability to refocus different spatial and transition symmetries into echoes with different paths in time-resolved NMR experiments creates opportunities for generating multi-dimensional spectra that correlate different interactions.
 These spectra can be made easier to interpret through similarity transformations.
-Most similarity transformations in NMR are affine transformations, as they preserve colinearity of points and ratios of distances.
-Important in any similarity transformation is whether to implement the transformation actively or passively.
+Most similarity transformations in NMR are affine transformations, as they preserve the colinearity of points and ratios of distances.
+Essential in any similarity transformation is whether to implement the transformation actively or passively.
 Active transformations change the appearance of the signal while leaving the coordinate system unchanged, whereas passive transformations leave the appearance of the signal unchanged while changing the coordinate system.
 Both active and passive transformations are used extensively in NMR.

 The general form of the affine transformation of a n-dimensional spectrum is